 Identify one or more potential sources of funding.
-If you have not already done so, there is a list of Prospect Research tools on this site that may be useful.
-Unfortunately, the Grants Office ability to research potential funding sources is limited due to time and staffing, so your assistance is appreciated and will facilitate the submission process.
+If you have not already done so, there is a list of Prospect Research tools on the Grants Office site that may be useful.

-Obtain administrative approval to submit the grant - Once the grant is written and the budget is complete, SMC's executive administration must approve the grant.
-At the least, this means that the VP of your division and Randal Lawson, Executive VP, will review and approve the grant.
-However, if your grant includes significant impacts on Facilities, Information Services, and/or any other department on campus, the program leads of the departments must also approve the grant.
-Generally, the Grants Office will facilitate this process; however, you may assist by maintaining open lines of communication with all potentially impacted areas.
+Once the grant is written and the budget is complete, SMC's executive administration must approve the grant.
+At the least, this means that the VP of your division will review your application and give you the final authorization to proceed.
+Note, if your grant includes significant impacts on Facilities, Information Services, and/or any other department on campus, the program leads of the impacted departments must also approve the grant for submission.